BonnerLab/diffuse-encoder/README.md

 We have utilized two separate conda environment to manage this project.

-(1) For the purpose of handling neural dataset such as Natural Scence Dataset and syntheizing images through generative models, you can create a conda environment called environment_name_1 by using the command below.Feel free to change the environment name if you want.
+(1) For the purpose of handling neural datasets, such as Natural Scence Dataset, and syntheizing images through generative models, you can create a conda environment called environment_name_1 by using the command below.Feel free to change the environment name if you want.
 The original name used for this project is called diffuse-encoder.
 ```
 conda env create -n environment_name_1 -f environment.yml
 ```